Built like a tank with powerful and solid sound

 The player’s functions are laid out logically on the front panel and it simply always responds as expected.
 The drawer slides in and out smoothly, the transport loads quickly and there are no mechanical sounds during playback.

 The BCD-3 may be a single format machine but it has been designed to do this task exceedingly well.
 I already mentioned the StreamUnlimited transport and loader mechanism which is currently probably the best OEM transport that you can find.
 Another very important aspect is that there is only 1 master clock in this player that controls both the transport and DAC rather than the DAC slaving to the usually inferior transport clock.
 This is a technique that reminds me of the ones implemented by the old great high-end players from Mark Levinson and Wadia, and this really is the way to go.
-As I observed during tests with the Wadia 861, switching the player from clocklink (DAC clock controlling transport) to non-clocklink (DAC slaving to transport clock), soundstage depth and pacing clearly took a giant leap backwards.
+As I observed during tests with the Wadia 861, switching the player from clocklink (DAC clock controlling transport) to non-clocklink (DAC slaving to transport clock), soundstage depth and pacing clearly took a giant leap backward.
 Although the Bryston implementation is a little different I have no doubt that this is a big factor in producing its solid and sonorous sound.
 A novel aspect of the Bryston approach is that the clock operates at a natural multiple of the 44.1kHz sampling frequency specified by the CD format.

 Just like virtually everything out there, the BCD-3 employs a Delta/Sigma DAC, but rather unusually it is an AKM model, two actually, because they are employed un a dual balanced manner, based on BDA-3 DAC design.
-Although you probably can’t say much with certainty about a given DAC chip’s sound quality, coincidence or not, I do find that the AKMs tend to sound recognisable with every player that I have heard them with.
+Although you probably can’t say much with certainty about a given DAC chip’s sound quality, coincidence or not, I do find that the AKMs tend to sound recognizable with every player that I have heard them with.
 In my experience, the AKMs are not the smoothest or most refined but they do always produce a very solid and upbeat sound, and that too is something I think contributes very positively to this player’s character.
 By the way, the outputs are not simply driven with an OP-amp but with a proprietary fully balanced class-A discrete output stage.
 Finally, as customary for Bryston, the power supply is of the linear type and its very beefy toroidal transformer leaves nothing to chance.

-The BCD-3 has AES/EBU XLR and RCA S/PDIF digital outputs and balanced XLR and single-ended RCA analogue outputs.
+The BCD-3 has AES/EBU XLR and RCA S/PDIF digital outputs and balanced XLR and single-ended RCA analog outputs.
 The player can be controlled via (optional) IR remote as well as via its trigger input, RS232, USB or UTP.

 The BCD-3 was placed on top of a wood shelf on the Artesania Exoteryc rack.
 I really should have adjusted the rack’s feet to accommodate the player right away but felt a bit lazy.
 Initial listening was done with the player like this, but at a later stage, I would continue listening to it using the Artesania’s feet as they are meant to.